ssardina-research/cfond-asp/experiments/README.md

 ### Running an experiment

 To benchmark a solver one passes the main benchmark definition XML file with the required arguments.
+We shall use below `benchmark-fondasp.xml` to benchmark CFOND-ASP.

-Let us run a "test" benchexec run.
-The following command below runs the `MINER-SMALL` set of tasks in the CFOND-ASP tool (`benchmark-fondasp.xml`), running 8 problems in parallel (`-N 8`) with two cores per problem (`-c 2`):
+The following command benchmarks the solver against the `MINER-SMALL` tasks set (defined in the XML file and containing the first nine problem instances in the miner domain), running 8 instances in in parallel (`-N 8`) with two cores per problem (`-c 2`):

 ```shell
 $ benchexec /mnt/projects/fondasp/cfond-asp-private.git/experiments/benchexec/benchmark-fondasp.xml -t MINER-SMALL -N 8 -c 2 --read-only-dir / --overlay-dir /mnt/data/fondasp